TheMisterFish/Fabric_InvalidPlayerBypassList/README.md

 ## Config

-Configuration can be found under `/config/invalidplayerbypasslist.properties` and includes the following settings:
+Configuration can be found under `invalidplayerbypasslist.properties` and includes the following settings:

 | Property             | Description                                                                | Type    | Default |
 | -------------------- | -------------------------------------------------------------------------- | ------- | ------- |